 My spiritual awakening rolled-out in three phases.
 First my son.
 Then myself.
 Then O’s mom.
 Once I accepted the reality of our marriage, it wasn’t long before I found my mom at the center of our emotional turmoil.
-Unresolved anger and resentment were deep-rooted, starting when I was six months old and mom left me with my dad’s large, dysfunctional family in Wisconsin when she went south in response to my alcoholic grandfather dropping off my aunts and uncles after my grandmother died from an aneurysm.
+Unresolved anger and resentment were deep-rooted, starting when I was six months old and mom left me with my dad’s large, dysfunctional family in Wisconsin to help dad move their stuff down from Alaska.

 As I unearthed more memories of my time as a husband and father, my shame forced me to confront an undeniable truth.
 Imagine my surprise to see my mom staring back at me each time I hurled awful words at the woman I loved.
 The woman I vowed to cherish, honor and protect.
 Forever.
 To add painful irony to the tale, I’d been working my way back since April.
 At any time along the way, I could have leaned into the truth, taken responsibility for my actions and apologized without reservation.
 It took the terror of losing her forever in August and an angrily accurate email in September to spur my final metamorphosis in October.
 The truth may hurt, but it also empowers.